A hill top view of Mike's forest, where he makes his home.

 In 2019 I adapted Buddhist themes on meditation to suit the new approach.
 In October 2021 I had opportunity, after very extensive delays, to rewrite this material to properly express the themes of mantra-translate.

 The major deficiencies of this website are now rectified, and the minor ones that still remain can remind us that writings about Dharma will never be “perfect”.
 However, I often revisit the material, and usually find something that needs improvement.
 Then I make small but important corrections and additions.
 This means that this website is not static, but slowly developing in quality rather than quantity.
-I have written only two new webpages since early 2021, for mantra-translate.
+I have written only two new webpages since early 2021, and two more pages in 2024, for mantra-translate.

-I am very glad I have invested so much time and energy on this re-writing, for visits have leaped from 10 – 20 visits per week in early 2020 to 150 visits per week in mid 2021 !
-By early 2022 it has risen yet further to 300 visits per week, and to 350 people per week by late 2022.
+I am very glad I have invested so much time and energy on this re-writing, for visits leaped from 10 – 20 visits per week in early 2020 to 150 visits per week in mid 2021 !
+By early 2022 it had risen yet further to 300 visits per week, and to 350 people per week by late 2022.
+Now 400 people visit per week, in mid 2024.
 Most people visit only page per visit, and I encourage this.
 Please do not be tempted nor driven to rush hurriedly thru the Dharma.
 Please allow your mind to slow down, take rest, and move towards refreshing and rejuvenating inner peace.
 The rest of the material on this website can wait until another time.

 Hi !
 My name is Mike Browning of Gin Gin, south Queensland, and I wrote this website.